FAQs

 2. How do I access my control panel?

-3. A. To access your domain control panel click or type the following into the address bar in your browser: https://www.owhosting.com:8443 or https://69.42.69.192:8443.
-This will bring up the login page, enter your domain name with the .com/net/org/ca etc as the user, and then your password to enter your domain's control panel.
+3. A. To access your domain control panel click or type the following into the address bar in your browser: https://www.owhosting.com/cpanel.
+This will bring up the login, enter your user name and then your password to enter your domain's control panel.

 4. How can I better understand my Webalizer 'webstats'!